An Action Plan for Solving Our Climate Crisis Now

 Source: Speed & Scale, 2024

-Data is pulled from Fortune Global 500 websites to track emissions targets and transparency reports of each corporation
+Data is pulled from Fortune Global 500 websites to track emissions targets of each corporation

 8.4